Clays Ferry Bridge: Old bridge

 The first Clay's Ferry Bridge was opened in 1869.
 Prior to this, service across the Kentucky River was provided by ferry, which had been established since 1792.

 In 1906, the bridge was purchased by the newly formed Clays Ferry Bridge Company.

 After the State of Kentucky purchased the crossing on April 1, 1929, the bridge was made part of US 25.
-Despite this, the bridges tolls were not removed until December 24, 1930.
+Despite this, the bridge's tolls were not removed until December 24, 1930.